 MIDI keyboards can be used to play a multitude of software instruments inside your computer.
 These range from traditional keyboard instruments such as pianos, electric pianos, organs and synths, to percussive instruments such as drums, to orchestral instruments like strings, woodwind and brass.
 To do this, the MIDI information saying what notes to play needs to get from the keyboard into the instrument software.
 So we need a physical connection from the MIDI OUT of the keyboard to the computer.

 You may well be wanting to connect your keyboard to your computer to record it.
 If you are relatively new to home recording, I highly recommend you check out my beginner’s guide to recording music at home.
 This takes you through the basics, giving you a clear, simple step-by-step guide to making your first recordings.

 How to connect a MIDI keyboard to a computer via a MIDI interface

 MIDI Keyboards typically have two MIDI ports; MIDI IN and MIDI OUT.
 You can connect your MIDI keyboard to your computer so that your keyboard can play software instruments, or to record the keyboard via MIDI into a DAW (Digital Audio Workstation).

 To do this, you connect one end of a traditional MIDI cable to the MIDI OUT of your keyboard.
-The type of cable you need is a 5-pin DIN cable, such as this one from Amazon – 5-pin DIN MIDI cable (affiliate link).
+The type of cable you need is a 5-pin DIN cable, and can be purchased very cheaply at Amazon, most music stores or most electronics stores.